python/devguide/garbage_collector.rst

-As is explained later in the `Optimization: reusing fields to save memory`_ section, these two extra fields are normally used to keep doubly linked lists of all the objects tracked by the garbage collector (these lists are the GC generations, more on that in the `Optimization: reusing fields to save memory`_ section) but they are also reused to fullfill other pourposes when the full double linked list structure is not needed as a memory optimization.
+As is explained later in the `Optimization: reusing fields to save memory`_ section, these two extra fields are normally used to keep doubly linked lists of all the objects tracked by the garbage collector (these lists are the GC generations, more on that in the `Optimization: reusing fields to save memory`_ section), but they are also reused to fullfill other pourposes when the full double linked list structure is not needed as a memory optimization.